olajio/auxillary-projects/README.md

 If you would like to back up the users' data before deleting them, PRESS 'a' or 'A' to abort now.
 To continue deleting the user and the data, please y or Y y
 ```
+Be aware that this script will remove the users and all of their data

+If you would like to back up the users' data before deleting them, PRESS 'a' or 'A' to abort now.
+To continue deleting the user and the data, please y or Y
+y
 Deleting users and their data...
 User: olamide and all its files and folders successfully deleted